 Recent reports place Denmark on top positions in various reports conducted on countries all over the world.
 These reports have a great influence on foreign investors who are keen on opening companies in Denmark.
 However, they have various options when it comes to starting a business in Denmark.
 Among these are registering a new company or buying a read-made company, usually known as a shelf company.

-Both options have their advantages with the mention that purchasing a Danish shelf company has a few more benefits.
-Our lawyers in Denmark can inform you about the main benefits of buying a ready-made company in this country.
+Both options have their advantages with the mention that purchasing a Danish shelf company has certain notable benefits:

 The main difference between a newly-registered company and a ready-made company is exactly this: the shelf company is already registered and awaiting to be bought.
 Shelf companies in Denmark are usually registered as private limited liability companies, but public companies can also be put at the disposal of clients.
 Ready-made companies come with tax and value added tax numbers, which is one of the most important advantages of this type of structures.
 Moreover, clients can choose to buy a shelf company in Denmark based on its age: there are companies which are kept “on a shelf” for those interested in acquiring a business with a certain history which will ease the connection with business partners in Denmark.

 What are the steps for acquiring a shelf company in Denmark?